 By 2016 when Restored316 published that feature, I had fought so hard and maintained several years of a pill-free life.
 I chose before conceiving Mikey to go on a form of medication that fills then blocks the opiate receptors in your brain.
 It is commonly known as Suboxone.
 Still, an opiate mixed with a blocker.
 As I became more confident that I could live a life free of pain meds, it began to bother me that the same substance that took my life I still relied upon needed.
 Every month I was continually cutting my doses.
 Several doctors advised that I may never be able to not live on a maintenance dose of Suboxone because of pain issues.
 Others said it would no doubt uncover pain I did not even know I had.
 2 physicians had the total and complete confidence that I was capable and able to live a life free of opiates finally.
 The more I began to share my experiences and reach out to others.
 The more people became critical and wanted me to be hush regarding my addiction issues.
 It was not the addiction per se I desired to dwell on; it was the miracle of overcoming it and letting others know they could too that was always the goal.

-On October 30, 2018, by this point, I was down to .5 mg daily prescribed.
-I often only took it every other day.
-Faced with the fact that I had no choice but to relocate to Georgia, I decided that I would not start a new life there with remnants of the old.
+On October 30, 2018, I faced the fact that I had no choice but to relocate to Georgia, to be with my children.
+I decided that I would not start a new life there with remnants of the old.
 The biggest stronghold, heartache, and stumbling block in my life had to go, and I was determined.
-That day I flew to Atlanta before my flight I took the very last dose of opiates I will take.
+That day I flew to Atlanta before my flight I took the very last dose of opiates I will ever take.
 I was flying in briefly to do a walkthrough of the home we secured, or I had leased.
 I planed to figure out how I was going to get my things to Georgia from NY alone.
 I arrived on a Wednesday, by Saturday I was so sick I felt like I was going to die.
 For the next four days, I laid in that empty house alone.
 It was brutal, yet I knew I was going to get through.
 I never expected to return home.
 I thought I could rely on my husband at that time to get me situated; instead, he dropped me off at the airport.
 I could not even pack.
 A TSA worker with a wheelchair assisted me to the gate, where the crew helped me into my seat.
 I knew if I went home, all I had to do was call my doctor, and he would put me back on the medication and ease me off.
-But by that time, two weeks of no opiates were already huge.
+But by that time, two weeks of no opiates were already huge, to me.
 I was going to beat this.
-I missed Thanksgiving, Johnathan’s birthday, and for a month did not leave the house except for several ER visits to give me fluids and medication to control nausea.
+I missed Thanksgiving, Johnathan’s birthday, and for a month did not leave the house except for several ER visits to give me fluids and medication to control nausea and constant vomiting.
 When offered something for pain, I refused, I knew how good it would feel to be free from the pain I had been in for almost a month.
-Yet the promise I had of thanksgiving the following year and my son’s birthday, the picture of enjoying those special days knowing a year later for me, for them, for my marriage, I had conquered my biggest nightmare.
+Yet the promise I had of Thanksgiving the following year and my son’s birthday, the picture of enjoying those special days knowing a year later for me, for them, for my marriage, I had conquered my biggest nightmare.
 I committed to being in Georgia for Ella’s performance at a holiday concert.
 My Baby had several solos.

 What I had so desperately tried to avoid bringing to Georgia and our fresh start.
 Was a weapon held over my head?
 It was sick.
 WE had believed for this, and even knowing I was drug-free, it was still used against me to create shame and embarrassment.
 I always say I am an open book.
 The preface of being introduced to a whole new community with now new people talking about my past, not even my victories, my downfalls surrounded me.
 Opinions.
 I HAD TO STOP CARING.
 I remained vigilant despite the stupidity and crap to keep my life on track even if others were derailing it elsewhere.